Enteroscopy is a procedure used to examine the small intestine (small bowel).

 You must sign a consent form.

-You will be given calming medicine for the procedure and will not feel any discomfort.
+You will be given calming and sedating medicine for the procedure and will not feel any discomfort.
 You may have some bloating or cramping when you wake up.
 This is from air that is pumped into the abdomen to expand the area during the procedure.

 A capsule endoscopy causes no discomfort.